 How long does it take to recover from an extracted tooth?

 Normally, your oral surgeon will ask you to take a rest and relax for 48 to 72 hours after the treatment to promote blood clot.
-Once the blood has fully clot, you should be able to continue with your local activity.
+Once the blood has fully clotted, you should be able to continue with your local activity.
 But for the extraction to fully heal particularly in your gum tissues, it needs three to four weeks.
-Consult Dr. Shiney George DDS to know more about recovery from extractions.
+Consult Dr. Shiney George DDS to know more about recovery from tooth extractions.
+She has numerous years of professional experience, is an expert in a variety of dental procedures, and is well-equipped.
+Additionally, her credentials have been fact-checked and verified.

 Is removing a tooth painful?

 In a simple extraction, you can feel a slight pressure but that’s common.
 The affected tooth is rocked back and forth to loosen it before removal and that’s the amount of pressure you are feeling.
 The pressure felt is normal, but no pain.
-At Highland Oak Dental, we’ll make sure won’t feel any pain during the extraction procedure.
+Our caring team at Highland Oak Dental will make sure won’t feel any pain during the extraction procedure, cater to your specific dental needs, guarantee to improve your dental health, and help you attain a healthy, radiant smile.

 How long after an extraction can I eat?